 You will receive direct payments from Google if you have monetized your YouTube channel with AdSense.

 To qualify for AdSense payments, Google requires you to first verify your payment address.
-To do so, you will need to request verification PIN which will be sent to you via your physical postal address.
+To do so, you will need to request for a verification PIN which will be sent to you via your physical postal address.
 Typically, a PIN arrives in 4-6 weeks upon request.
 To be able to request for verification PIN, you must have earned at least $10 in revenue.
 If you don’t have a personal postal address, use for a friend or someone you know.

 Since this is a YouTube channel tutorial, I will not go deep into details of an AdSense account, but everything to do with your AdSense earnings and payments can be found in your AdSense account, including your YouTube channel revenue statistics.